 - Solve problems and reason analytically.

 - Present research orally and through poster presentations.

 - Answer fundamental questions in theoretical physics related to Classical Mechanics, Quantum Mechanics, Electricity and Magnetism, and Statistical Mechanics/Thermodynamics.

 The objectives above can be simplified into four broad categories: theoretical analysis, experimental analysis, computational modeling, and communication.

 The B.S. and B.A. degree programs began in 2010.
 The first graduating class–5 physics majors–was in 2012.
 In 2013, the Department of Physics fissioned from the Department of Chemistry.

-The national average graduating class in physics for nearly 500 Bachelor’s-only (physics) granting institutions is 4.9.
-From 2015 – 2017, our average is 5.3 graduates per year.
-We currently have more than 30 physics majors and plan to graduate at least 7 students per year during the next four years.
+The national median graduating class in physics for nearly 500 Bachelor’s-only (physics) granting institutions is 5.
+From 2017 – 2019, our average is 6.7 graduates per year.
+We currently have more than 30 physics majors.